KasVital/Addons-for-Vanilla-1.12.1-CFM/Aux-addon/README.md

 Here are some queries I use myself for illustration:

 **or/and2/profit/5g/percent/60/and3/bid-profit/5g/bid-percent/60/left/30m**<br/>
-This filter will search the whole auction house for auctions either with a buyout price of 5g or more higher than the market value and 60% or less of the market value or a bid price for which the same is true and in addition only 30m or less remaining.
+This filter will search the whole auction house for auctions either with a buyout price of 5g or more below market value and 60% or less of the market value or a bid price for which the same is true and in addition only 30m or less remaining.

 **wrangler's wristbands/exact/or2/and2/+3 agility/+3 stamina/+5 stamina/price/1g**<br/>
 This will search for wrangler's wristband with 3/3 monkey or 5 stam suffixes for at most 1g buyout price.